kleinbot/Getting-and-Cleaning-Data-Course-Project/README.md

 	selecting only the Activity column, Subject column and all mean and standard deviation columns; merging in the descriptive names of activity_labels.txt; then using melt and dcast to produce the harAvg data table.

 All mean and std measurements were transformed into average mean and std measurements in this process.
+The script then generates a tidy data text file that meets the principles of tidy data.